How to use this

 First working version.

-Goal: Every student has something running — however rough — by the end of the session.
+Goal: every student has something running by the end of the session, however rough that first version may look.

 • 0–5Sprint rules